 The purpose of this program is to prepare students with the workforce knowledge and skills associated with entry-level accounting positions or supplemental training for those currently or previously employed within the field.
 Upon successful completion of this program, students will be prepared in data entry of accounting information and the preparation, presentation, and analysis of business reports.

-Course # Title Credit Hours Mini-A Term: ACG 2021 GEB 1011 Mini-B Term: Introduction to Financial Accounting (CU) Introduction to Business (CU) 3 3 ACG 2450 OST 2335 Microcomputers in Accounting (CU) Business Communications (CU) 3 3 To otal: 12
+Course # Title Credit Hours Mini-A Term: ACG 2021 GEB 1011 Mini-B Term: Introduction to Financial Accounting Introduction to Business 3 3 ACG 2450 OST 2335 Microcomputers in Accounting Business Communications 3 3 Total: 12